 - The Alabama legislature meets in the state's capitol building.

-- The United States (U.S.) Senate and House of Representatives convene in the U.S. capitol building.
+- The Senate and House of Representatives convene in the U.S. Capitol.

-- The area surrounding the U.S. Capitol is referred to as Capitol Hill because the phrase is referring to the actual building.
+- The area surrounding the U.S. Capitol is known as Capitol Hill.

 - The West Virginia State Capitol building and complex is listed on the National Register of Historic Places.